Let me describe a scene you will recognize.

 Spreadsheets are a tool.
 They are good at what they were built for - quick calculations, one-off analysis, lightweight data exploration.
 They are bad at being a database, a CRM, a case management system, and a reporting engine simultaneously.

-When you ask a spreadsheet to be all of those things, you don't save money.
+When you ask a spreadsheet to be all of those things, you do not save money.
 You spend it - in staff time, in errors, in reporting friction, and in the slow erosion of your team's capacity to do the work that actually matters.

-The real question isn't whether you can afford to move off spreadsheets.
+The real question is not whether you can afford to move off spreadsheets.
 It is whether you can afford not to.